-->

 Anthurium Care Tips

-3. Change water every 7–10 days and clean the container to prevent bacteria.
+2. Change water every 7–10 days to prevent algae and bacteria.

-4. Add a diluted liquid fertilizer monthly to support growth.
+3. Add a diluted liquid fertilizer periodically to support growth.

 12. Snake Plant (Sansevieria)

-Snake plants, also known as mother-in-law’s tongue, are hardy indoor plants with long, upright leaves.
-While typically grown in soil, their cuttings can root and thrive in water with proper care.
+Snake plants, also known as mother-in-law’s tongue, has long, upright sharp leaves.
+They are hardy indoor plants and generally grown in soil.
+But the snake plant can also grow in water with proper care.
 My snake plant is thriving in water for the last 3 years, producing several new leaves.
 How to grow Snake plant in water

 Snake Plant Growing in Water, Decoration Ideas